“Domates, patates, karekles…”

-“Tsipras came,” one man told me.
-“The days before he came there were hundreds of boats.
+“Tsipras came here,” one man told me.
+“In the days before he came there were hundreds of boats.
 When he was here, not a single boat came across.
 Then, after he left, I counted 48 boats coming over.
 How did they know?
 You tell me that…”

 “What special am I doing?
 Wouldn’t you do the same?” said the 86-year-old Maritsa Mavrapidou.